python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_gqrx_FM_Receive.md

 - Maximize your gqrx window.
 - Check the audio volume level on your computer.
 Set it to low or moderate as a starting point.
 - Click the ▶️ Play button in the top left under "File".
-- You should see some noise and spikes in the spectrum display.
+- You should see some static (noise) and spikes in the spectrum display.
 - If you do not hear any static ensure your 🖥️ computer audio settings are enabled.
 - If you still do not hear any static you may need to adjust your gain slider on the Audio pane (bottom right within gqrx).